-Next, you’ll walk through Crystal, CO, an old ghost town on the upper Crystal River in Gunnison County.
-The town was a mining camp established in 1881 and it was a bustling mining town until it was abandoned by 1917.
+Next, you’ll walk through Crystal, CO, an old ghost town on the upper Crystal River in White River National Forest.
+The town was a mining camp established in 1881 and it was bustling until it was abandoned by 1917.
 Many of the buildings still stand and there are actually a few part-time residents that live there in the summer.
 It’s worth the time to stop and observe these old buildings, which are made out of hand-hewn logs and rustic log cabin chinking.

 Continue through town and in about another 50 yards, you’ll see the viewpoint for Crystal Mill.
-It’s fenced off, so you can no longer go down to the water or swim, but this viewpoint offers the best view of the mill.
-The mill built in 1892 as a wooden powerhouse, although it is more correctly referred to as a compressor station, where a horizontal wheel was used to drive an air compressor.
+It’s fenced off, and you have to pay a fee to go down to the water.
+The mill was built in 1892 as a wooden powerhouse, although it is more correctly referred to as a compressor station, where a horizontal wheel was used to drive an air compressor.
 The compressed air was then used to power other machinery and tools.
 Seeing it perched on the rocky outcrop, it looks like a miracle it’s still standing.
 You can see where some modern cables and wood have been added for stabilization, but it still looks like it could fall over and into the gorgeous blue water below at any moment.

-You can see the mill is surrounded by Aspen trees, which is why the next time we visit will be in the fall.
-It’s beautiful year around, but fall colors is one of my favorite parts of Colorado so I’m sure it’s even more beautiful surrounded by yellow Aspens.
+You can see the mill is surrounded by Aspen trees, which is why the next time we visited involved fall colors.
+It’s beautiful year around, but fall colors are one of my favorite parts of Colorado so I’m sure it’s even more beautiful surrounded by yellow Aspens.
 After eating lunch at the mill viewpoint (we were the only ones there too so we had the place to ourselves), we started the trek back uphill.
 We would recommend having proper hiking gear (as you always should!) because this trail is especially rocky.
 Hiking boots with a rock plate will save your feet from miles and miles of misery.
 I used hiking poles but Derek didn’t, so that part is personal preference.
 I think they were especially helpful for balance during the stream crossings.
 Most of the trail is exposed, so make sure you carry a rain jacket and sun protection.

-We very quickly realized that the crystal mill hike takes the top spot on our list of favorite hikes in Colorado we’ve done so far.
+We very quickly realized that the Crystal Mill hike takes the top spot on our list of favorite hikes in Colorado we’ve done so far.
 The stream crossings, the forever-long cascading waterfall, seeing the old ghost town of Crystal, and to top it all off with the extremely picturesque Crystal Mill, there’s no arguing that this is a truly amazing experience.
-We can’t wait to go back in the fall to do the hike and see the mill again, this time with amazing fall colors.
-We really recommend this hike to anyone who’s going to be in Crested Butte (or even Marble or Carbondale on the other side).
+We really recommend this hike to anyone who’s going to be in Crested Butte (or even Marble on the other side).